 This course examines the neoliberal governance of cities and associated problems and prospects for change from the vantage point of social in/justice.
-The course begins with an introduction to different critical approaches to, and definitions of, neoliberalism (neo/Marxism, poststructuralism, race, feminism, queer theory), and then focuses on case studies regarding selected topics drawing from the different definitions/approaches.
-Broadly, topics cover: conceptualization of 'community;' scalar politics; regimes of control (security, carceral geographies); gentrification; cultural policy and 'creative' cities; 'smart' cities; homelessness; informalization; financialization and real estate in neoliberal life; and resistance (see specific topics on pp. 7-8).
+The course begins with a discussion of geographic concepts as tools towards conceptualizing 'community,' and subsequently introduces various critical approaches to, and definitions of, neoliberalism (Marxism; poststructuralism; race; postcolonialism; feminism; and queer theory).
+We then focus on regimes of control (carceral geographies in the neoliberal city; securitization; technocracy and security; and gentrification as securitization); smart life in the neoliberal city (securing the smart city; patchwork planning; citizen participation; paradigmatic smart cities; and biometrics); and selected topics (sustainable cities; place making and resistance; and informalization).
+The schedule of specific topics and readings are on pp. 9-10.
 Readings cover cities around the world, and accordingly, class discussion includes a comparative, context-sensitive assessment of neoliberal urban governance.
-Throughout the course, geographic insights on neoliberal urban governance will be discussed, notably regarding issues of place, space, scale, and spatiality.
+Throughout the course, we discuss geographic insights on neoliberal urban governance, notably regarding issues of place, space, multi-scalar sensibilities, and spatiality.

 Students learn through critical reading and class discussion, as well as through individual research projects that develop a case study of neoliberal urban governance on a topic and city of choice.
-Columbus is an excellent laboratory for studying neoliberalism; students are encouraged, but not required, to develop case studies locally so as to enable a field component.
-Students complete a paper on their research projects by the end of the semester and also participate in a poster session, which facilitates interaction with other students about their research projects and affords each student an understanding of a broad range of research projects.
+Columbus is an excellent laboratory for studying neoliberalism; students are encouraged, but not required, to develop case studies locally to enable a field component.
+Students complete a paper on their research projects by the end of the semester.
+Students also present their independent research at the end of the semester to afford each student an understanding of a broad range of research projects.